nakamamesh/nakamamesh-android/docs/SOURCE_ROUTING.md

 - Layout (immediately after optional `RecipientID`):
   - `count`: 1 byte (0..255)
   - `hops`: concatenation of `count` peer IDs, each encoded as exactly 8 bytes
-- Peer ID encoding (8 bytes): same as used elsewhere in BitChat (16 hex chars → 8 bytes; left-to-right conversion; pad with `0x00` if shorter).
+- Peer ID encoding (8 bytes): same as used elsewhere in nakamamesh (16 hex chars → 8 bytes; left-to-right conversion; pad with `0x00` if shorter).
 This matches the on‑wire `senderID`/`recipientID` encoding.
 - Size impact: `1 + 8*N` bytes, where `N = count`.
 - Empty route: `HAS_ROUTE` with `count = 0` is treated as no route (relays ignore it).